If you are using Windows 10 operating system and receiving “WiFi doesn’t have a valid IP configuration” error, apply solutions listed below

 - This will list all the network adapters that were installed on your computer.

-If All above methods unable to fix then its time to use the system restore feature.
-This will revert back your system to the previous working state where windows running smoothly.
+If All the above methods unable to fix, then its time to use the system restore feature.
+This will revert back your system to the previous working state where Windows PC running smoothly.

-Did these solutions help to fix WiFi connected but no Internet access or wifi doesn t have a valid IP configuration on Windows 10, 8.1 and 7?
-Let us know on comments below, Also read
+Did these solutions help to fix Wi-Fi connected, but no Internet access or Wi-Fi does t have a valid IP configuration on Windows 10, 8.1, and 7?
+Let us know on the comments below, Also read